CodeLaser/refactor/DOCUMENTATION.md

 The starting mode.
 Available commands:

 - `activate-license-key` — Activate the license key
+- `add-project` — Add a project.
+This command simple adds a symbolic link in `./projects`
+- `remove-project` — Remove a project.
+This command simply removes a symbolic link from `./projects`, and optionally removes the `work/<projectName>` directory.
 - `list` — Show the current projects linked in `./projects`
 - `exit` — Exit the command line **and stop the server**
 - `configure <project>` — Move to configuration mode